Calgary committee recommends increased separation from marijuana retailers - Calgary | Globalnews.ca

 Despite the fact that the proposed changes would only impact the six applications the city has received for marijuana retail stores, Councillor Gian Carlo Carra pushed for the change, saying the last thing you want people to do is pawn tangible things to purchase marijuana.

-“The closer they are together, the more there’s impulse acquisition of cash, and then the impulse purchase of ephemeral needs,” said Carra.
+“The closer they are together, the more there’s impulse acquisition of cash and then the impulse purchase of ephemeral needs,” Carra said.
 “It creates a spiral that people who are prone to these sorts of things engage in.”

 READ MORE: How the City of Calgary will approve the cluster of cannabis retail store applications in prime locations